-When you reach 72 years old, the IRS requires you to start taking Required Minimum Distributions from your retirement plan account.
+When you reach your 70s, the IRS requires you to start taking Required Minimum Distributions from your retirement plan account.
 A Required Minimum Distribution (RMD) is the minimum of what you are required to withdraw from your retirement plan account on a yearly basis.

 Like many other people, you probably have an IRA.
-There’s a real good chance it’s one of the largest financial assets you own – if not the largest one.
+There is also a chance that it’s one of the largest financial assets you own – if not the largest one.

 If you don’t begin withdrawing the proper amount by the specified deadline, a stiff penalty may be imposed by the IRS.